erikrose/peep/README.rst

   * Pass through most args to the invocation of ``pip install`` that actually installs the downloaded archive.
 This means you can use things like ``--install-options`` fruitfully.
+  * Add Python 3.4 support by correcting an import.

 1.2
   * Support GitHub-style tarballs (that is, ones whose filenames don't contain